 In the long-term, chronic pain can have a deeper, psychological impact.
 It can impact your mental health, relationships with others, performance and productivity at work and in life, and more.
 As you find it increasingly difficult to maintain an appropriate level of fitness, you may be at higher risk of physical injury from minor causes, such as getting out of bed or walking, which can be deeply upsetting.

-Over time, chronic issues may arise, like fluctuations in blood pressure, raised cholesterol levels, and insomnia.
+Over time, chronic issues may arise, like fluctuations in blood pressure, raised cholesterol levels, and sleeping problems.

 Seeking timely support can improve your quality of life and protect against more debilitating health challenges.